bgamari/ghc-wiki-import/trac-wiki-misc.md

-The main guide to the Trac Wiki formatting is [Wiki Formatting](wiki-formatting).
+The GHC Wiki is open to everyone to edit.  **Please help us improve the information here**.
+You can easily do this by editing the wiki directly.
+Just
+[log in](/trac/ghc/trac/ghc/login) as user **guest** with password **guest**.

+The "Help/Guide" link at the top of  every page gives a good description of the markup language etc.  From there you can get to the [main guide to the Trac Wiki formatting](wiki-formatting).
 The notes on this page are the GHC team's observations and/or clarifications.

 ## Formatting list items with multiple paragraphs